-a. any activity that would subject the student to unreasonable mental stress, such as sleep deprivation;

-- b. brutality of a physical nature, such as whipping, beating, branding, forced calisthenics, exposure to the elements; - c. forced/encouraged activity that could adversely affect the mental health or dignity of the student. - d. forced/encouraged consumption of any food, liquor, drug, or other substance, or other forced/encouraged physical activity that could adversely affect the physical or mental health or safety of the student; - e. forced/encouraged exclusion from social contact; forced/encouraged conduct that could result in extreme embarrassment; or - f. pressuring or coercing a student into violating university rules or local, state, or federal law;
+- a. any activity that would subject the student to unreasonable mental stress, such as sleep deprivation; - b. brutality of a physical nature, such as whipping, beating, branding, forced exercise, exposure to the elements; - c. forced/encouraged activity that could adversely affect the mental health or dignity of the student. - d. forced/encouraged consumption of any food, liquor, drug, or other substance, or other forced/encouraged physical activity that could adversely affect the physical or mental health or safety of the student; - e. forced/encouraged exclusion from social contact; forced/encouraged conduct that could result in extreme embarrassment; or - f. pressuring or coercing a student into violating university rules or local, state, or federal law.

-Individuals may be charged, in addition to the group or organization itself, under this, as well as any other applicable violations.
+Individuals, groups, and organizations may be charged under this provision, as well as any other violations that may apply.